RonaldoBaker/DLNLP_assignment_25/README.md

 chmod +x setup.sh
 ./setup.sh
 ```
+**NOTE** Will need to use Git Bash or another terminal that can use Unix commands to run these commands.
+The python path will also need to be changed to your local python path in [setup.sh](setup.sh) before running,

 ## Running main.py
 The `main.py` runs with a number of CLI arguments.
 By default it will have the following arguments: